Trump Mocks Protester, 'He's Going Back Home To Mommy... I'll Bet His Mommy Voted For Us'

 Specifically, Trump talked about rebuilding the “incredible military” and keeping the Second Amendment “strong.”

 In addition, Trump emphasized passing the Veterans Accountability Act, the “potential disaster” that was averted by withdrawing from the Trans-Pacific Partnership, and the “job-killing” Paris climate accord.
-Trump added that the unemployment rate has been the lowest in 16 years.
+Trump added that the unemployment rate had been the lowest in 16 years.

 “We believe family and faith, not government and bureaucracy, are the foundation of our society… We don’t worship government, we worship God.”